Student Code of Conduct

 • Fines and/or restitution

-• Mandatory participation in an educational program
+• Mandatory participation in mental health counseling or an educational program

-• Disciplinary Probation: Such status indicates that any future policy violations may result in more severe sanctions and/or suspension or expulsion from the College.
+• Disciplinary Probation: Such status indicates that future policy violations may result in more severe sanctions and/or suspension or expulsion from the College.

 EMERGENCY SUSPENSION